Ismaeel-Moussa/Coaching-Platform/README.md

 ## 📝 License

 This project is private and proprietary.
 All rights reserved.
-For any inquiries, please contact [support@jokernutrion.app](mailto:support@jokernutrion.app).
+For any inquiries, please contact [support@jokernutrition.app](mailto:support@jokernutrition.app).